 - Designer and creator of TAEQI (Tourism, Arts and Entertainment Quality Improvement)

 - Designer and creator of the Integrated Model of Tourist Competitiveness (MICOT)

-- Designer and creator of the Multimedia Heritage Archive (over 6.000 cataloged and geolocated assets)
+- Designer and creator of the Multimedia Heritage Archive (about 9.000 cataloged and geolocated assets)

 - Designer and creator of the TAS Project: Tourism, Art and Entertainment

 - Computer scientist, teacher, course designer, didactic tutor, designer and manager of the E-Learning platform, technical assistance officer, porter and cleaner of the Helios Study Center